Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 Ideally this is put in the home#.g file for the axis that the motor is associated with, until the motor has had the Polarity Detection and Zeroing tuning move carried out it will not move in closed loop mode.
 The normal procedure would be to home in open loop mode, then switch to close loop mode, then run the Polarity Detection and Zeroing move.
 See the [Running Tuning on Power On](/User_manual/Tuning/Duet_3_1HCL_tuning#running-tuning-on-power-on) section below.

-#### Magnetic Encoders
+#### Magnetic Encoders (not supported before firmware 3.5)

-If you are using a magnetic encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T3), then from the table above, manoeuvres 1 and 2 are required.
-The Polarity Detection and Zeroing move must be run every time the printer is powered on.
-This can be achieved by using the following command:
+If you are using a magnetic encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T3), then from the table above, manoeuvre 2 is required just once.

-`M569.6 P##.# V1    ; Where P##.# is the driver address to tune`

-As for quadrature encoders the normal place to run this move would be in the home#.g, see the [Running Tuning on Power On](/User_manual/Tuning/Duet_3_1HCL_tuning#running-tuning-on-power-on) section below

-In addition, manoeuvre 2 must be run at least once.
 The procedure for this is detailed in the 'Caveats for Magnetic Encoders' section below.
 Follow the instructions here, and then read the instructions in that section.

+#### Linear Composite Encoders (not supported before firmware 3.5)

+If you are using a linear composite encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1), then from the table above, manoeuvre 2 is required just once and manoeuvre 1 is temporarily required after every power up.

-### Running Tuning on Power On
+### Running Polarity Detection and Zeroing at Power On

 The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include tuning.
 This is because the motors make a small movement when they run the tuning move, and if the axis are homed before the move is made the printer can be in a known safe place to run the move.